 Cecilia Lipovsek

 They say that our lives change every seven years; mine certainly has.
 At age seven, we moved to the countryside with my family and so, I learned what being an outsider is like right before I could spell my full name.
-I was quickly adored by some and criticised by others simply because of where I was born.
+I was quickly adored by some and criticised by others simply because of where I came from.
 Yes, in my own country and only a few miles away from my birthplace!
 Funnily enough, when we moved back to Buenos Aires in my early teens, I immediately became the ‘country girl’ – an outsider in my own hometown…

 By age 24, I was running the training department at an Argentine company servicing the remote interpreting market in the United States.
 Having experienced my ‘otherness’ first-hand helped me expand my role by adding intercultural awareness to my team’s skillset.
 During the seven years I worked for this company (yup, seven again), I trained over 200 colleagues while also studying translation full time.
 I learned about Latin America at the office and to translate for world peace at school.
 I was very lucky to have had a front row seat to such vast cultures and their myriads of accents, regionalisms, idiosyncrasies, and worldviews; and to do it all in two languages.